 [AR-4.3.2-g] The SEAL shall provide a mechanism to enable vertical applications to obtain a list of UE(s), and the location information of each UE, in the proximity to a designated/requested location.

+[AR-4.3.2-h] The SEAL shall support the Geofencing request from the vertical application.

+[AR-4.3.2-i] The SEAL shall support the location history request from the vertical application.